ElenaScholz/xView2SiameseUNet/README.md

 | 3 | Destroyed | Structure is scorched, completely collapsed, partially or completely covred with water or mud, or no longer present. |

 ### Dataset Split
+The following table depicts how the dataset is splitted when downloading it.
 |Split|Images and Masks|
 | --- | --- |
 |Tier1|5596|